codership/documentation/galeracluster/source/jails.rst

       # service pf start
       # service pflog start

+The server now uses PF to manage its firewall.
+Network traffic directed at the four ports Galera Cluster uses is routed to the comparable ports within the jail.

 .. seealso:: For more information on firewall configurations for FreeBSD, see :doc:`pf`.

 ----------------------